A classification of Taylor towers of functors of spaces and spectra

 \subsection{Acknowledgements}

 We wish to acknowledge our debt to Kathryn Hess's paper on homotopic descent~\cite{hess:2010} which provided the initial idea for this approach to analyzing the calculus of functors.
 As usual, we benefited greatly along the way from conversations with Bill Dwyer.
 We also thank Haynes Miller for pointing us towards Radulescu-Banu's work on the construction of a cofibrant replacement comonad.
-The second author's joint work with Emily Riehl \cite{ching/riehl:2014} allowed for a substantial simplification of section 2.
+The second author's joint work with Emily Riehl \cite{ching/riehl:2014} allowed for a substantial simplification of section 2, and the second author would like to thank John E. Harper for useful conversations concerning section 1.
 The first author was supported by NSF grant DMS-0968221 and the second author by NSF grant DMS-1144149.